Marketing is the hardest part of freelancing. No, really.

 I’ve moved away from focusing on monthly income (now that I’m more stable) and now I pay a lot more attention to how much work I’m able to book each month.
 Right now I’m riding with a $10K a month goal, but after playing with the income calculator over at Nation1099 and taking a look at my most valuable services, I’m probably going to double that soon, but with a caveat — I hit my ideal of $17K at the end of last year and pretty much ended up working full-time hours.
 That’s a deal breaker for me.

 This time around?
 Reaching that goal is mostly going to come from raising my rates on low-yield services and marketing toward higher-paying corners of my niche.
+Side note: if you want support in setting and keeping your own sales goals, we have a monthly sales challenge in the community.
+Come on by!

 Like I said, marketing’s a pretty big umbrella so there’s a lot to pay attention to.